aaaYaaa2/Algorithm/CC/Arrays and Strings/Arrays_Strings.md

 ### **Dynamic Programming dealing with Product that can be both Positve and Negative**
 1. [Maximum Product Subarray](../../Sum/Array/maxproductsubarr.js)

+   For each number, we can either added to the current product, or start a brand new product from itself
+	since there are negative and positive solution, we need to record not only max so far, but also min so far
 2. [Maximum Subarray](../../Sum/Array/maximumsubarray.js): *if negative, start from 0 again*

 ### **Dynamic Programming start from bottom up**